 The story behind the noodles.

-In 1989, back when I started surfing, the dark days of the thruster were at their peak.
-This was a few years beofre Joel Tudor came along and the surf film Litmus opened people's eyes to the possibility of riding something other than a 6 foot shortboard.
-All I was interested in was long boarding.
-Which meant not only was it nearly impossible to find a board over 7 feet, but even if you did, you were viewed as some kind of freak, expected to surf at obscure out of the way spots away from the frantic ass wigglers.
+In 1989, when I started surfing, the dark days of the thruster were at their peak.
+This was a few years before Joel Tudor came along and the surf film Litmus opened people's eyes to the idea of riding something other than a six-foot shortboard.
+All I cared about was longboarding — which meant it was nearly impossible to find a board over seven feet, and even if you did, you were treated like some kind of freak, exiled to the obscure, out-of-the-way spots away from the frantic ass-wigglers.

 Fast forward.
 Martha's Vineyard, 1995.

-One cold December afternoon after surfing for several hours in the snow, we were sitting around the woodstove eating Vietnamese food that we had prepared and riffing on surfboard building.
-Eventually we started tossing around name ideas and when I looked over at the package that the noodles we were eating had come in, there it was "BANH PHO".
+One cold December afternoon, after surfing for hours in the snow, a few of us were huddled around the woodstove eating Vietnamese food we'd cooked, riffing on surfboard ideas and tossing around names for the boards I wanted to build.
+I looked down at the package the noodles had come in, and there it was: BÁNH PHỞ.

-Now I needed a logo.
-Once I decided that I was going to create my own brand of surfboards, It was only right to look to my hero’s for inspiration.
-Many of my favorite shapers from the 50's and 60's had logos that were based around an oval.
-Others, including two of my favorites, Reynolds Yater and Hobie Alter, had a modified oval on the top of a tapering base.
-This would become my foundation.
+Then I needed a logo, and again it felt right to look back at my heroes.
+A lot of my favorite shapers from the '50s and '60s built their logos around an oval.
+Two of the best — Reynolds Yater and Hobie Alter — set a modified oval on top of a tapering base.
+That became my foundation.